 District #5 Mount Eden

 Beginning at a point in the center of Crooked Creek corner of Anderson and Shelby counties.
-Thence down the center of Crooked Creek, running with Anderson county to the corner of the Taylorsville Lake tract.
-Thence with the boundary of the Taylorsville Lake tract, running through a series of brass survey markers running northwesterly to a point in the center of Beech Creek corner to the Taylorsville Lake tract.
-Thence up on Beech Creek with the center of same to the center of the bridge serving Briar Ridge Rd (#248).
-Thence with the center line of Briar Ridge Rd, running in a northwestern direction, to the center line intersection of Briar Ridge Rd (#248) with Little Mount Rd (KY #44).
-Thence with the center line of Little Mount Rd in a western direction its intersection with the center line of Stevens Lane.
-Thence with the center line of

-Stevens Lane to the center line intersection with Harvest Drive.
-Thence with the center

-line Harvest Drive to its intersection of Little Mount Rd (KY #44) and Fairgrounds Rd center lines.
-Thence with the center of Fairgrounds Rd, running in a western direction to the center line of Brashears Creek Rd.
-Thence running with the center line of Brashears Creek Rd south to the center of the large hollow crossing Brashears Creek Rd.
-Thence down the big hollow in a wester direction to intersectionthe center of Brashears Creek opposite the mouth of the large hollow.
-Thence up the center of Brashears Creek to the intersection of census blocks 1019, 2030, and 1018.
+Thence down the center of Crooked Creek, running with Spencer-Anderson county border to its intersection with Nelson County.
+Thence along the Spencer-Nelson county border to the intersection with the Salt River.
+Thence with the centerline of the Salt River through Taylorsville Lake to its intersection with Beech Creek.
+Thence upstream in a northeasterly direction along the centerline of Beech Creek to its intersection with Briar Ridge Rd (#248).
+Thence with the center line of Briar Ridge Rd, running in a northwestern direction, to the center line intersection of Briar Ridge Rd (#248) with Little Mount Road (KY-44).
+Thence with the center line of Little Mount Rd in a western direction its intersection with the center line of Fairgrounds Rd.
+Thence with the centerline of Fairgrounds road in a westerly direction to the center line of Brashears Creek Rd.
+Thence running with the center line of Brashears Creek Rd south 150 ft to the center of the unnamed tributary crossing Brashears Creek Rd.
+Thence down the unnamed tributary in a westerly direction to its intersection with Brashears Creek.
+Thence following the centerline of Brashears Creek in northerly direction to the intersection of census blocks 1019, 2030, and 1018.
 Thence running approximately 1,125 ft southwest to Yoder Tipton Rodea.
-Thence with the center of Yoder Tipton Rd, running in a south-southwest direction to the center of the bridge serving

-Yoder Tipton Rd at the center of Wolf Run.
-Thence up Wolf Run, and a tributary of same, to a point in the center line of Jeffiers Lane.
-Thence with the center line of) Thence Jeffiers Lane, running in a northeast direction, to a point in the center line of Normandy Rd.
-Thence with the center line of Normandy Rd (#1169) running in a northwest direction, to a P.K. nail in center line of Normandy Rd (#1169) at a corner common to Normandy Heights and Normandy Station subdivisions.
+Thence with the center of Yoder Tipton Rd running in a south-southwest direction to its intersection with Taylorsville Road (KY-55) Thence following Taylorsville Road along its centerline in a northerly direction to its intersection with Van Dyke Avenue.
+Thence following Van Dyke Avenue in an easterly direction to its intersection with the eastern border of census block 1015.
+Thence following the eastern border of block 1015 in a northerly direction to its intersection with census block 1012.
+Thence following the eastern boundary of block 1012 running in a northeast direction, to a point in the center line of Normandy Rd at a corner common to Normandy Heights and Normandy Station subdivisions.
 Thence with the common division of Normandy Heights subdivision and Normandy Station subdivision, running northeast to corner common both described subdivisions in the southern line of Top Flight Landing subdivision.
-Thence with the southern and eastern lines of Top Flight Landing subdivision, running southeast to northeast, to its intE rsection with the Shelby county line.
-Thence with the Shelby county line, running in a southeastern direction,

-running with that part of Mount Eden Rd splitting Mount Eden, to the point of beginning.
+Thence with the southern and eastern lines of Top Flight Landing subdivision, running southeast to northeast, to its intersection with Buck Creek.
+Thence with the centerline of Buck Creek in a northerly direction to its intersection with the Spencer-Shelby county line.
+Thence with the Spencer-Shelby county line, running in a southeastern direction, to point in the center of Crooked Creek corner to Anderson and Shelby counties, the point of beginning.